PartImageNet: A Large, High-Quality Dataset of Parts: Conclusion

 \section{Conclusion}

 Parts provide a good intermediate representation of objects that have many advantages.
-Once obtained, they can be exploited to increase the accuracy of recognition and localization and benefit many downstream tasks such as few-shot learning as well.
-In this work, we introduce PartImageNet—a large, high-quality dataset with part annotation on a general set of classes which is for sure to alleviate the scarce of part datasets in the deep learning era.
-A well-designed annotation pipeline is adopted to ensure the quality and consistency of annotation.
-A set of new baselines are further set on PartImageNet of different vision tasks including part discovery, semantic segmentation and few-shot learning.
-We reveal that existing works have certain limitations which hinder them to produce satisfactory results under complex backgrounds and variations.
-We hope that with the propose of our PartImageNet, we could attract more attention to the research of part-based models to address these difficulties and make parts great again.
+Once obtained, they can be exploited to increase the accuracy of recognition, localization and benefit many downstream tasks such as pose estimation.
+In this work, we introduce PartImageNet—a large, high-quality dataset with part annotation on a general set of classes.
+A set of new baselines are further set of different vision tasks including semantic part segmentation, object segmentation and few-shot learning.
+We further show that introducing parts is beneficial to object segmentation and few-shot learning.
+We also reveal that existing works have certain limitations which hinder them to produce satisfactory semantic part segmentation results under complex backgrounds and variations.
+We hope that with the propose of our PartImageNet, we could attract more attention to the research of part-based models to address these difficulties and make parts great again. \\